-Professional services revenue declined 36%.
-In the 2013 six months, we earned a significant portion of this professional services revenue under our contract supporting the Standard Army Maintenance System-Enhanced, or SAMS-E, logistics program.
-We completed the terms of the final option year of the MAT contract in September 2013 such that we did not have this revenue from this source in the 2014 quarter.
+Professional services revenue declined 25%.
+In the 2013 nine months, we earned a significant portion of this professional services revenue under our contract supporting the Standard Army Maintenance System-Enhanced, or SAMS-E, logistics program.
+We completed the terms of the final option year of the MAT contract in September 2013 such that we did not have this revenue from this source in the 2014 nine months.
 We believe we can offset the effects of this event by continuing to increase deliveries of our higher margin, commercial (non-government) professional services as we increasingly bundle those services with new sales of our enterprise solutions and as we deliver additional services to existing customers.

 M&S revenue in total for all product lines increased 9%.
-M&S revenue as a percent of our total revenue was 59% in the 2014 six months and 56% in 2013 six months.
-M&S revenue continued its trend over recent years of becoming an increasing percentage of our total revenue although this trend began to reverse during the three months ended June 30, 2014, as compared to the three months ended June 30, 2014, as described above under Comparison of the Statement of Operations for the Three Months Ended June 30, 2014 and 2013.
-Our M&S revenue growth and its increasing percentage of our total revenue are primarily due to our ongoing efforts to increase M&S contract renewal rates, the growing installed base of our software products in the marketplace and the decline in software license revenue in recent periods.
+M&S revenue as a percent of our total revenue was 59% in the 2014 nine months and 56% in 2013 nine months.
+Our M&S revenue growth and its resulting percentage of our total revenue are primarily due to our ongoing efforts to increase M&S contract renewal rates, the growing installed base of our software products in the marketplace and the decline in software license revenue in some of our recent periods.
 The installed base growth creates a compounding effect for M&S renewals.
 This effect is due to the cumulative number of licensed software installations sold over multiple years that create M&S renewals in any single year predictably (and in line with our expectations) exceeding the number of new software licenses we sell in a single year.
-We expect this compounding effect to continue to grow, even as we potentially increase software license revenue in future periods.
-As our enterprise products become a larger portion of our total revenues, we believe M&S revenues will continue to increase.
-However, if sales of our onpremise, enterprise products were to decrease, then new sales of M&S contracts could decrease as well given the typical bundling of M&S contracts with enterprise software solution sales.
+We expect this compounding effect to continue to grow, even as we potentially increases software license revenue in future periods.
+As our enterprise products were to decrease, then new sales of M&S contracts could decrease as well given the typical bundling of M&S contracts with enterprise software solution sales.
 We believe an increase in M&S revenue is a positive indicator of our customers' ongoing satisfaction with our products purchased in past years.

-Other revenue increased by 41%.
+Other revenue increased by 25%.
 We earn this revenue primarily from our Mail Express, MIX, Hosted EFT Server, and TappIn product and solution sales.
 This increase was due to our continued sales and marketing programs designed to increase the penetration of these products in the marketplace.
 In particular, we released Mail Express Version 4 in February 2014 which was a driver of this growth.
+The amount of and variations in revenue from each of these product lines is not significant to our overall revenue profile at this time.

 Cost of Revenues.
 Cost of revenues consists primarily of royalties, a portion of our internet bandwidth costs, hosted service expenses supporting delivery of our SaaS and cloud-based subscription solutions, expenses directly associated with professional services delivery and amortization of capitalized software development costs.
-Cost of revenues decreased 25% primarily due to third party labor costs incurred during the 2013 six months associated with our delivery of professional services under our contract supporting the Standard Army Maintenance System-Enhanced, or SAMS-E, logistics program not being incurred in the 2014 six months due to us completing this work in periods subsequent to the 2013 six months.
+Cost of revenues decreased 13% primarily due to third party labor costs incurred during the 2013 nine months associated with our delivery of professional services under our contract supporting the Standard Army Maintenance System-Enhanced, or SAMS-E, logistics program not being incurred in the 2014 nine months due to us completing this work in periods subsequent to the 2013 nine months.

 Selling, General and Administrative.
-Selling, general, and administrative expenses increased 16% primarily due to the new and enhanced the sales and marketing initiatives described above in the discussion of our revenue trends.
+Selling, general, and administrative expenses increased 18% primarily due to the new and enhanced the sales and marketing initiatives described above in the discussion of our revenue trends.
 In particular, we increased our expenditures in the areas of sales lead generation and recruitment and enrollment of third-party resellers.